Stop Normalization of Deviation with Normalization of Excellence

 Compare that record to the civilian nuclear power industry, refinery process safety incidents, or off-shore drilling.
 All have seen major accidents.
 You will see that Rickover developed a truly different high-reliability organization that many with Ph.D.s still don’t understand.

 In his organization, deviation truly was abnormal.

-What keeps other industries from adopting the Rickover’s management systems to achieve equally outstanding performance in their industries?
-The systems Rickover used to achieve excellence are outside the experience of most senior executives and applying the management systems REQUIRES focussed persistence from the highest levels of management.
+What keeps other industries from adopting Rickover’s management systems to achieve equally outstanding performance in their industries?
+The systems Rickover used to achieve excellence are outside the experience of most senior executives, and applying the management systems REQUIRES focussed persistence from the highest levels of management.

-Sometimes Rickover’s testimony to Congress may not be clear to someone who has not experience life in the Nuclear Navy.
-Therefore, I will explain (translate from Nuclear navy terminology) what Rickover meant and provide readers with examples from my Nuclear Navy career and from industry.
+Sometimes Rickover’s testimony to Congress may not be clear to someone who has not experienced life in the Nuclear Navy.
+Therefore, I will explain (translate from Nuclear Navy terminology) what Rickover meant and provide readers with examples from my Nuclear Navy career and from other industries.